 Many people might think they know all the differences between these two labels, but we’ve found that some people still get them mixed up.
 The difference?
 Well, each labeling method uses a thermal printhead that applies heat to the surface being marked.
 However, direct thermal printing uses chemically treated, heat-sensitive media that blackens when it passes under the thermal printhead, while thermal transfer printing uses a heated ribbon to produce durable, long-lasting images on a wide variety of materials.

 Direct thermal labels do not require a ribbon to print, making them ideal for applications in which confidentiality is critical.
 Direct thermal media is coated with a heat-sensitive layer that is imaged through direct contact with the print head.
 This process uses heat to start a chemical reaction within the label itself and the result is a pattern of black dots forming text, barcodes, or graphics.

 Thermal transfer labels are great to use in environmentally demanding applications, where labels must stand up to conditions such as heat and sunlight.
 Thermal transfer printing technology uses thermally sensitive ink ribbons to produce bar codes that are both visible light and infrared scannable.

-- Thermal transfer delivers crisp, high-definition text, graphic, and barcode print quality for maximum readability and scannability.
+Thermal transfer delivers crisp, high-definition text, graphics, and barcode print quality for maximum readability and scannability.